Banner Alt Text

 How Cold is Oslo in the winter?

 January is the coldest month of the year in Oslo.
 Average temperatures tend to be between 23°F (-5°C) and 32°F (0°C).
 And the wind chill can make it worse!
-This might have just been luck, but I thought that Oslo was colder than Tromso (which is much further north in Norway, located above the Arctic Circle).
+This might have just been luck, but I thought that Oslo was colder than Tromso (which is much further north in Norway, located within the Arctic Circle).

 Make sure to dress warm for a winter trip to Norway!
 Check out my Tromso winter packing guide for tips and recommendations.